Best Lounges at Washington Dulles Airport (IAD) Ranked and Reviewed + How to Get In

 Access: Two annual passes come with the United Explorer Card ($95 annual fee).
 You get unlimited access with the United Club Infinite Card (with a high annual fee that’s worth it only for frequent flyers.)
 You can also get in with an international ticket if you have business class or Star Alliance Gold elite status.

 This is one of the best lounges we’ve every accesses, on par with Turkish Airlines in Istanbul.
-If you’re traveling business or first class on a long-haul flight with United or a Star Alliance partner, you can access the United Polaris Lounge, which is also located in Terminal C.
+If you’re traveling business or first class on a long-haul flight with United or certain Star Alliance partners, you can access the United Polaris Lounge, which is also located in Terminal C.

 What to Expect: A full à la carte dining, elevated buffet, showers, private workspaces, expansive apron views, and more.
 Even if your flight departs from another terminal, it’s worth the extra time to visit if you’re eligible.